AbdelrhmanHamouda/testcontainers_java/Testcontainers-dockerize/README.md

+# Testcontainers dockerize your test environment

+The goal for this repo is to explore how to enable testconatiners to be triggered with every test class.
+I will also try to write a proper java HTTP agent to allow a simple use case instead of the overly complicated java http clients.

 # Expected behaviour

 For this project, the idea is to get a testcontainer running in the testing class and enable the tests to interact with it.